Cryptocurrency Tax Reporting Guide For U.S. Investors

 This allows Bitcoin investors to optimize a lot more because you can be more accurate, while the tax profile of what you own or not, is dramatically changed.

 Crypto Firms Must Follow GAAP For Financial Reporting

-According to the articles of Coindesk and Cointelegraph, the chief accountant for the Securities and Exchange Commission has said that companies have a responsibility to follow accounting standards when working with blockchain and digital assets.
+The chief accountant for the Securities and Exchange Commission, NAME LASTNAME, has said that companies have a responsibility to follow accounting standards when working with blockchain and digital assets.

 Bricker opened by stressing it was crucial for the accounting profession to keep abreast of emerging technologies to ensure it can adequately fulfil its role as gatekeeper for “issuer compliance related to financial reporting.”